MDPvis/MDPvis.github.io/README.md

                }
            }

+# Adding Additional Visualizations

+There is a default set of visualizations, but if you want to add your own visualizations you should be aware of the three visualization types in MDPvis.
+These break Monte Carlo rollouts into visualizations for a single time step, variables through time (temporal distributions), and details on a single rollout.
+Details on these three aspects are below.

+**Single Time Step Distributions**

+Monte Carlo rollouts produce a distribution of states at every time step.
+This view gives details on the distribution for the currently selected time step.
+Users may select the current time step for all these visualizations simultaneously from the top of the visualization area, or from the temporal distribution area.

+* Histogram
+* Bar Chart (comparison mode)

+**Temporal Distributions**

+In this area we show how the distribution of state variables develops through time.

+* Fan Chart
+* Fan Chart (comparison mode)
+* Time Series

+**Single Rollout**

+Here a single rollout is shown.
+This could give a sequence of state snapshots provided as images from the MDP simulator.

+* State images (provided by simulator)
+* Stats panel

+## Implementing a New Visualization

+If you are interested in implementing a new visualization within MDPvis, we encourage you to make contact by opening an issue in this visualization.
+The code base is under active development and will be changing substantially to be more easily extensible.

+You've been warned.
+Here are the steps:

+1. Select a visualization aspect (Single Time Step Distributions, Temporal Distributions, Single Rollout)
+1. Copy an existing visualization's script that has the chosen aspect
+1. Add the script to index.html
+1. Update the index.js script to call your visualization and add it to the DOM.

 # Credits and Contact

 If you are having trouble integrating MDPvis, please open an issue on the repository or use one of the contacts found below.